Strategy & Governance

 Suddenly the organization is evaluating options.
 Demos get scheduled.
 People scramble for pricing.
 Someone says, "We can't switch right now," another says, "We can't afford not to."

 The roadmap is irrelevant because the deadline is now.
+Projects stall here because renewals surprise the organization instead of being planned decision points.

 Simple governance fix: Track renewals in advance and treat them as planned decision points, not last-minute emergencies.
+Build renewal cycles into your technology governance rhythm.

 A vendor shows the perfect demo.
 Leadership is relieved.
 Finally, a solution.